johnkaizer/DiscoverSkul/README.md

 - Commit your changes (`git commit -am 'Improve feature'`)
 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Support
+- Found this project useful ❤️?
+Support by clicking the ⭐️ button on the upper right of this page. ✌️
+- Notice anything else missing?
+File an issue
+- Feel free to contribute in any way to the project from typos in docs to code review are all welcome.